 The video did not discuss, in detail, the merits of PCR testing as a methodology.
 I chose not to get into the detail of amplification cycles and cycle thresholds, the shoddiness of testing processes, the origins of the Drosten assay or any other academic discourse.
-To an extent I’d covered this base before with my interview with Kevin McKernan in December last year.
 No, this video was really about my view that testing was providing the excuse for continued lockdowns that are, in my view, much worse in terms of social harms and damage to individual liberty, than Covid-19.

 The expression of viewpoints like this, especially when backed up with empirical data, tended to be respected, prior to Covid-19.
 For years, prior to the “pandemic”, I was sought out by media organisations to give my opinions on issues of the day.
 My profession is research.
 After graduating in Economics I worked in, or for, several of the world’s most respected opinion research firms.
 As a specialist in technology markets I worked as an evidence-based consultant for many of the world’s leading tech firms.
 And, most recently, I was engaged as an Advisor to the UK government for three years working on inward investment in the tech sector (until I resigned just before Christmas).